jhpyle/docassemble/demo.md

   else:
     client_has_standing = False
 comment: |
-  This is an example of how docassemble can serve as an "expert system."
+  This is an example of how docassemble can serve as a legal "expert system."
 The variable "client_has_standing" (a legal concept) can be set using simple logical expressions in Python.
+Legal concepts can be expressed as true/false variables and the law can be coded in logical expressions like these.

+  Note that the "\" character at the end of a line is merely a formatting aid.
+Python normally considers line breaks to indicate that a statement is finished.
+The "\" character at the end of a line tells Python that the statement isn't finished yet.
 ---
 question: Were you injured?
 decoration: injury